Simultaneous confidence intervals for the population cell means, for two-by-two factorial data, that utilize uncertain prior information

+The development of this new $1-\alpha$ confidence cube parallels the development by Kabaila and Giri (2009a) of a new $1-\alpha$ confidence interval for a specified {\sl simple} effect, for $2 \times 2$ factorial data, that utilizes uncertain prior information that the two-factor interaction is zero.
+It is fortunate that the symmetries in the more complicated context considered in the present paper lead to simplifications that make the computation of the new $1-\alpha$ confidence cube feasible.

-Whilst the naive $1-\alpha$ confidence cube fails to properly utilize the prior information, its form (described in Section 2) will be used to provide some motivation for the new $1-\alpha$ confidence cube that utilizes the uncertain prior information and is described in Section 3.
-In this section we also provide a numerical illustration of the properties of this new confidence cube for $1-\alpha = 0.95$ and $c = 2$.
+In Section 3 we provide a numerical illustration of the properties of this new confidence cube for $1-\alpha = 0.95$ and $c = 2$.
 The two-factor interaction is described by the parameter $\beta_{12}$ in the regression model used for the experiment.
 The uncertain prior information is that $\beta_{12} = 0$.
 Define the parameter $\gamma = \beta_{12}/\sqrt{\text{var}(\hat \beta_{12})}$, where $\hat \beta_{12}$ denotes the least squares estimator of $\beta_{12}$.
-As proved in Section 3, the scaled expected volume of the new confidence cube for $\theta$ is an even function of $\gamma$.
+The scaled expected volume of the new confidence cube for $\theta$ is an even function of $\gamma$.
 The bottom panel of Figure 2 is a plot of the square root of the scaled expected volume of the new 0.95 confidence cube for $\theta$, as a function of $\gamma$.
 When the prior information is correct (i.e. $\gamma=0$), we gain since the square root of the scaled expected volume is substantially smaller than 1.
 The maximum value of the square root of the scaled expected volume is not too large.
-The new 0.95 confidence interval for $\theta$ coincides with the standard $1-\alpha$ confidence cube when the data strongly contradicts the prior information.
+The new 0.95 confidence cube for $\theta$ coincides with the standard 0.95 confidence cube when the data strongly contradicts the prior information.
 This is reflected in Figure 2 by the fact that the square root of the scaled expected volume approaches 1 as $\gamma \rightarrow \infty$.
 In Section 4 we illustrate the application of the new $1-\alpha$ confidence cube to a real data set.